-I took most of these shots in the main entry hallway where I have an old coat rack displaying a small assortment of vintage picture frames, some guilded, some shabby, chipped & tattered.
+Few shots taken in the entry hallway where I have an old coat rack displaying a small collection of vintage picture frames, some guilded, some shabby, chipped & tattered.

-It’s an old French crucifix, you see, quite fragile especially Jesus’ body which is old and brittle plaster.
+It’s an old French crucifix, you see, quite fragile, especially Jesus’ body, which is old & brittle plaster.

-I think many of these old picture frames, shabby, chipped and tattered, are more interesting and decorative when not used in the conventional manner.
-They seem more decorative, more beautiful, without conventional pictures.
-For example, I like them with pictures inserted as I have done below.
+Some of these old picture frames, with their shabby, chipped & tattered patina, are more interesting & decorative when not used in the conventional manner & without conventional images or art work.
+For example, below, I have randomly inserted a few vintage goodies.

-This frame’s curvaceous shape with scrolled embellishments and moulding works perfectly as a frame for my small collage of vintage photos, a brooch and ephemera.
+The frame’s curvaceous shape with scrolled embellishments & moulding works perfectly as a frame for the small collage of vintage photos, a brooch & ephemera.
 The rusty hanging wire was on the back when I found the frame.

 I simply pinned the photos to the cupboard.
 Easy to do.
-You can attach a bit of chicken type wire to the frame or criss-cross some string or ribbon from side to side for inserting and displaying memorabilia, pictures and other ephemera.
+You can attach a bit of chicken type wire to the frame or criss-cross some string or ribbon from side to side for inserting & displaying memorabilia, pictures & other ephemera.